Buyer’s Guide: Choosing the Right Semi Truck Heat Shield

 Are Custom Fabricated Heat Shields Worth It?

 Sure.
-It’s great for branding and personalization.
-SLap a company name on it.
+It’s great if you're adamant about branding and personalization.
+You can laser the company name on it.
 Add a well-housed LED backlight inside of the shield to light up the writing - etc.

 Pros: one-of-a-kind style, branding opportunity, perfect fit.